 Welcome back to our occasional series, “How They Made It,” where we explore the food and drink of Outlander.
 This time, we’ll dive into the world of Mrs. Graham’s shortbread.
-To the kitchens, then!
+Slainté!

 When Claire returned to present day Scotland after Jamie sent her through the stones just before the battle of Culloden, Mrs. Graham was there to help soothe her broken heart with tea and biscuits.
 And even though Walkers Shortbread had been around since 1898, we know that Mrs. Graham was a fine baker so we can assume that her shortbread would be of the highest caliber.
 Luckily, shortbread only needs three ingredients: sugar, butter, and flour…food rationing in 1948 was still in effect, so getting those few ingredients would be more difficult but not impossible.
 I can imagine Mrs. Graham in the kitchen baking for the Rev. Wakefield and his guests (and let’s not forget the cherubic wee Roger!).

 Actually, shortbread dates back much farther than the iconic Walkers’ red plaid boxes.
 It’s said that back in the 16th century, Mary Queen of Scots favored shortbread in her court.
 And just how did it come to be called “shortbread” anyway?
-On my own blog, Scotch and Scones, I wrote about the history of shortbread in That’s the short of it…it’s a quick (and highly informative) read.
+On my own blog, Scotch and Scones, I wrote all about the history of shortbread…it’s a quick (and highly informative) read.
 Have a quick peek, then hurry back.
 It’s okay…I’ll wait…